siemens/gencmpclient/README.md

 The Doxygen documentation of the underlying Security Utilities library is going to be available via a link in its [README file](https://code.siemens.com/mo_mm_linux_distribution/securityUtilities/blob/development/README.md).

+# Disclaimer

+Please note that this software and associated documentation files is a prototypic implementation and serves as a proof-of-concept for automated certificate management.
+Some effort has been spent on software quality – for instance, static code analyzers (FindBugs and PMD), clean code concepts, and best practice recommendations in secure TLS configuration are used.
+Nevertheless it is explicitly not guaranteed that all related functionality and hardening measures needed for productive software have been implemented.
+The development procedures and processes for proof-of-concept implementation are not sufficient to assure product-grade software quality.
+Therefore the code, scripts, and configuration of the demonstrator are provided ‘as is’ and can only serve as an example for developers.
+Moreover, the [Siemens Inner Source License](LICENSE) applies in its current version.